 There are three really common pitfalls people encounter when trying to run slowly:

 Slower running is best thought of as “trotting” rather than “jogging.”
 Think of a dog or horse trotting, brisk and light but not fast.
-That’s you too — run slowly by taking smaller steps, not slower ones.
+That’s you too — run slowly by taking smaller, less forceful steps.
+Though your stride rate will be lower than when you run fast–stride rate is actually speed-dependent–you don’t want to adopt a lumbering gait.
+So keep it light and let your stride rate settle into a groove that helps you maintain that feeling.

 Faster running keeps you organized to move your head forward in concert with your body by leaning forward.
 But when you run really slowly your lean is almost imperceptible and you don’t have to work very hard to keep your head moving forward.
 Consequently it may droop, hang downwards, tip sideways, and otherwise be unconnected to how you’re moving.